 Why is Self Care Vital?

-Any job that involves dealing with people on a daily basis is not easy.
+Any vocation or profession that involves working with people on a daily basis is not easy.

 That would include every job from the unacknowledged street sweeper to the corporate CEO.

-If you’re dealing with humans on a daily basis, you have your hands full.
+If you’re working with humans daily, you have your hands full.

 We’re a tricky bunch.

-In the health care industries we often interact and deal with people at their worst.
+In the healthcare-related industries, we often interact and work with people at their worst.

-Generally people don’t need medication and care when they are functioning at their optimum or in their best moods.
+Generally, people don’t need medication and care when they function at their optimum or in their best moods.

 Support staff in the case of nurses, laboratory and pharmacy staff very often bear the brunt.

-I’ve had people demanding medication with no legal prescription because they have made the choice to abuse a substance resulting in addiction, and then unleashing violent communication on the very person trying to protect them from themselves.
+I’ve had people demanding medication with no legal prescription and then unleashing violent communication on the very person trying to protect them from themselves.

-So while in these cases I was disappointed by the interactions, I also recognize pain and instability behind the behaviour which may have transformed into a consistent bad habit.
+So while in these cases, I was disappointed by the interactions, I also recognize the pain and instability behind the behaviour.

 So who cares for the care worker?